In the last chapter, we gave each

 together.

-Important: a CSS property-value pair can be marked
+.
+A CSS property–value pair can

-“important” using the !important
+be marked “important” using the !important

-syntax, like this:
+syntax, like

 #banner a { color: black !important; }